wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/shape-data/includes/1-filter-data.md

 in your formula.
 Your formula would be the following.

 ```
-Filter(YourDataSourceEntity, IsActive = "Yes" And (Region = "North" Or Region = "West"))
+Filter(YourDataSourcetable, IsActive = "Yes" And (Region = "North" Or Region = "West"))
 ```

 The formula will evaluate the parentheses first.
 In this formula, it will first determine if the Region is North or West.
 If either of those evaluations is true, then the right side will be true.
-Next, the formula will check the value of the IsActive field.
+Next, the formula will check the value of the IsActive column.
 If that equals "Yes", then the record is a match and will be returned by the Filter function.
 Microsoft Power Apps supports a wide range of operators and the nesting of them to shape your data.